yahuarkuntur/jpauli.github.io/_carew/posts/2014-07-21-php-and-mysql-communication-mysqlnd.md

 	$result2 = mysqli_query($mysqli, "SELECT name FROM membres", MYSQLI_USE_RESULT);

 ``mysqli_free_result()`` frees the resultset, should it be stored on the PHP side or MySQL side.
+By default, any direct query is issued in buffered mode because the MySQL server has other things to do than allocating memory to store every of its clients' resultsets.

 Now, let's talk about prepared statements.

 Prepared statements are very different from traditionnal direct queries :

 *	Prepared statements don't use the same underlying protocol as direct queries.
-The protocol is called the binary protocol, it is very otpimized and offers many things such as true data type bindings.
+The protocol is called the binary protocol, it is very optimized and offers many things such as true data type bindings.
 *	Prepared statements resultsets are not buffered by default.
 This is the opposite as direct queries resultsets.

 Let's start by dumping the protocol for a direct query :